Limbo-Dev/Moodle-CCE/README.md

 #### Deployment File
 In this file you will find out the image that is being used to deploy moodle and the deployment configuration, the section that you should get more involved are:
 - image: the image that is being used is from bitnami, if you are wanting to deploy a newest version of the image you should take a look of their [Moodle Docker image](https://hub.docker.com/r/bitnami/moodle).
-- environment variables: these variables and their values are the default configuration values from the image, you can change it depending on your personal configurations, find more information about the environment variables in their [Moodle Docker image](https://hub.docker.com/r/bitnami/moodle).
+- environment variables: these variables and their values are the default configuration values from the image, you can change it depending on your personal configurations, find more information about the environment variables in their [Moodle Docker image](https://hub.docker.com/r/bitnami/moodle),

+Note: you should always match the MOODLE_DATABASE_HOST value with the ClusterIP who stablish communication between the database and applications, try to not change the service name of the database.

 - resources: change the resources limits and requests as you need.
 - containers ports: these are the default container from the [Moodle Docker image](https://hub.docker.com/r/bitnami/moodle), as you can see they are using port 8080 and 8443, avoiding port 80 and 443 due to cybersecurity reasons, thats why in this manifest we are using port 8080 and 8443.
 - volume mounts: the mountpath is important to leave it as default, because the path is where the instalation script install the moodle files.